 Having a sustainable WordPress website for your online business or blog is one of the most important thing.
-Of course they’re to make sure your site is always accessible and available at all times.
-Usually after each WordPress installation we’ll just focusing to publish many content to get visitors and profit.
-We sometime forgot to do those simplest things that will ensure our WordPress website is secure from hackers or attackers.
+Of course they are implemented to make sure your site is always accessible and available at all times.
+Usually after each WordPress installation we’ll just focusing to publish as many content as possible to get visitors and profit in return.
+However, we sometime forgot to do those simplest things that will ensure our WordPress website is secure from hackers or attackers.

 At least, if you are not a security expert, you can apply these 5 basic WordPress security tips given below.